algore7/COSC412Proj/README.md

 ## Project Dev Guide

+### Requirements
+Before starting the development, install the python packages from the requirements.txt by running
+`pip3 install -r requirements.txt` on Linux & MacOS
+`pip install -r requirements.txt` on Windows

 ### Recommended Workflow
 Each user should develop on his or her own branch to keep the master branch clean.
 A pull request can be created to merge into the master branch.